jeevansurendran/color-palette/README.md

+## Color - palette
-This react project helps you store colors locally all the time. it uses local storage
+This react project helps you store colors locally all the time. it uses local storage.
+This project uses [react-color](https://casesandberg.github.io/react-color/) to help with color picking and uses css modules to style the components.

-## Question Statment
+### Question Statment

 ### Task
 A color palette that allows users to select colors.